KIZ GPU Cluster User Guide

 srun --qos=interactive --cpus-per-task=2 --time=10:00 --pty bash -i

-Additional flexibility is offered by the salloc command. salloc accepts the same parameters for requesting resources as sbatch.
-Once Slurm has allocated the resources requested via salloc, srun can be used just like in a regular batch submission script.
-Once the Slurm job is running, the program returns to the shell.
+Once the Slurm job is running and the resources have been allocated, the program returns to the shell.
 All subsequent commands that you enter are then executed considering the allocated resources.
 This continues until exit is called or a time limit is reached.

 Environment Modules